Penetration Testing: Identify and help to address hidden weaknesses in your organisation’s security

 f society will help its customers identify vulnerabilities including:

 - Insecure configurations: We look for open ports, use of weak passwords and unsafe user privileges.
-We also look for deep configuration issues that can be exploited to gain network access.
+Additionally, we look for deep configuration issues that can be exploited to gain network access.

 - Encryption flaws: We check that the encryption methods being used to protect and transmit data are secure enough.
 Therefore, this will prevent tampering and eavesdropping.